w3c/webdriver-bidi/explainer.md

 The protocol is designed with the following goals in mind:

 - **Support for top customer scenarios:**
   - Listen for DOM events
   - Log what's going on in the browser including console and JS errors
   - Fail fast on any JS error
   - Mock backends and intercept network requests
   - Record traffic
   - Full-page screenshot
   - Access to native devtools protocol
   - Dynamic changes to iframe or documents
   - Performance timings
   - Notifying of new contexts
   - Bootstrap scripts
 - **Interoperability with classical WebDriver commands**
   - Allow existing test/automation code to be upgraded gradually.
 - **Feature parity with existing WebDriver commands**
   - Existing commands can be sent over the new protocol so that new test/automation code can be written entirely in the new protocol.
-    - Update features to take advantage of bidi communication where appropriate.
+  - Update features to take advantage of BiDi communication where appropriate.
 Useful for unhandled prompts and scenarios where polling is common.
 - **A machine and human-readable API specification**
   - Makes it easier to generate up-to-date language bindings, documentation, and test cases.
 - **Easily mappable to/from native devtools protocols**
   - Simple for browser vendors to implement and maintain.
   - Possible for clients to enhance their WebDriver automation with browser-specific devtools protocol features.

-This document doesn't attempt to dive into the any of the new feature scenarios identified above, but rather tries to provide a solid foundation and the necessary primitives to build these features on.
+This document doesn't attempt to dive into any of the new feature scenarios identified above, but rather tries to provide a solid foundation and the necessary primitives to build these features on.
 See [the roadmap](roadmap.md) for some example real-world user scenarios we aim to enable.

-The document does walk through an example of an existing WebDriver feature (unhandled prompts) being updated for a bidirectional world.

 ## Proposals